 Felix Wambugu, of the Kikuyu tribe, was born in central Kenya.
 His father was a traditional herbalist with a keen interest in medicinal herbs and when Felix was growing up, his father worked for Kenya's forestry department as an advisor on planting techniques and species identification.
-Felix' early insights into East African botany adds a unique perspective to his knowledge.
+Felix's early insights into East African botany adds a unique perspective to his knowledge.
 In 1968, Felix was recruited to work as a ranger in Tsavo National Park and became part of the government's anti-poaching efforts during the time when elephant and rhino poaching were at their heights in this park.
 He has fascinating stories to tell about his life as a ranger and tracker in Tsavo.
 He later joined a safari outfitter in the Northern Frontier District and led wildlife safaris throughout Samburu and Kenya's desert north, gaining a great knowledge of the tribes and customs of the north.
-Felix is a wonderful guide with a deep knowledge of the bush, the wildlife, the varied cultures and ecosystems of Kenya.
-When not guiding, enjoys photography, soccer, and conservation activities, and he's a great raconteur with a wealth of anecdotes of life in pre- and post-independence Kenya.
+Felix is a wonderful guide with a deep knowledge of the bush, the wildlife, the varied cultures, and ecosystems of Kenya.
+When not guiding, he enjoys photography, soccer, and conservation activities, and he's a great raconteur with a wealth of anecdotes of life in pre- and post-independence Kenya.

 Loved Felix.
 You could not do better.

 Felix is a great Trip Leader.
 His wildlife knowledge is impressive and he has a great sense of humor and a caring manner.
 I learned much from him.